+The mortgages collateralizing our MBS portfolios predominantly include Hybrids and ARMs and, to a lesser extent, fixed-rate mortgages.
 It is our business strategy to hold our MBS as long-term investments.
-The results of our business operations are affected by a number of factors, many of which are beyond our control, and primarily depend on, among other things, the level of our net interest income, the market value of our assets, the supply of, and demand for, MBS in the market place and the terms and availability of adequate financing.
-Our net interest income varies primarily as a result of changes in interest rates, the slope of the yield curve (i.e., the differential between long-term and short-term interest rates), borrowing costs (i.e., our interest expense) and prepayment speeds on our MBS portfolio, the behavior of which involves various risks and uncertainties.
-Interest rates and prepayment speeds, as measured by the CPR, vary according to the type of investment, conditions in the financial markets, competition and other factors, none of which can be predicted with any certainty.
-With respect to our business operations, increases in interest rates, in general, may over time cause: (i) the interest expense associated with our repurchase agreement borrowings to increase; (ii) the value of our MBS portfolio to slow, thereby slowing the amortization of our MBS purchase premiums; and (v) the value of our Swaps and, correspondingly, our stockholders' equity to increase; (ii) the value of our MBS portfolio to increase; (iii) the value of our MBS purchase premiums; (ii) the value of our MBS portfolio and, correspondingly, our stockholders' equity to increase; (iv) the value of our MBS portfolio to increase; (iv) the value of our MBS portfolio and, correspondingly, our stockholders' equity to increase; (iv) the value of our MBS portfolio and, correspondingly, our stockholders' equity to increase; (iv) the value of our MBS portfolio and, correspondingly, our stockholders' equity to increase; (iv) the value of our MBS portfolio and, correspondingly, our stockholders' equity to increase; (iv) the value of our MBS portfolio and, correspondingly, ou
+The results of our business operations are affected by a number of factors, many of which are beyond our control, and primarily depend on, among other things, the level of our net interest income, the market value of our assets, the supply of, and demand for, MBS in the market place, the terms and availability of adequate financing, and the credit performance of our non-Agency MBS.
+Our net interest income varies primarily as a result of changes in interest rates, the slope of the yield curve (i.e., the differential between long-term and short-term interest rates), borrowing costs (i.e., our interest expense) and prepayment speeds on our MBS, the behavior of which involves various risks and uncertainties.
+Interest rates and prepayment speeds, as measured by the constant prepayment rate (or CPR), vary according to the type of investment, conditions in the financial markets, competition and other factors, none of which are beredicted with any certainty.
+With respect to our business operations, increases in interest rates, in general, may over time cause: (i) the interest expense associated with our repurchase agreement borrowings to increase; (ii) the value of our MBS and, correspondingly, our stockholders' equity to decline; (iii) coupons on our MBS to reset, although on a delayed basis, to higher interest rates; (iv) prepayments on our MBS purchase premiums and accretion of purchase discounts; (ii) prepayments on our MBS to increase; (iii) the value of our MBS purchase premiums and accretion of purchase discounts; (ii) prepayments on our MBS to reset, (iii) the value of our MBS purchase greements to decrease; (iii) the value of our MBS purchase premiums and accretion of purchase discounts; (ii) prepayments on our MBS to increase; (iii) the value of our MBS purchase premiums and accretion of purchase discounts;

-We rely primarily on borrowings under repurchase agreements to finance the acquisition of MBS which have longer-term contractual maturities than our borrowings.
+We rely primarily on borrowings under repurchase agreements to finance the acquisition of Agency MBS and, to a lesser extent, certain non-Agency MBS.
+Our MBS have longer-term contractual maturities than our borrowings.
 Even though most of our MBS have interest rates that adjust over time based on short-term changes in corresponding interest rate indices (typically following an initial fixed-rate period for our Hybrids), the interest we pay on our borrowings may increase at a faster pace than the interest we earn on our MBS.
-In order to reduce this interest rate risk exposure, we enter into derivative financial instruments, which were comprised entirely of Swaps for the six months ended June 30, 2009.
-Swaps, which are an integral component of our financing strategy, are designated as cash-flow hedges against a portion of our current and anticipated LIBOR-based repurchase agreements.
+In order to reduce this interest rate risk exposure, we may enter into hedging transactions, which were comprised entirely of Swaps for the nine months ended September 30, 2009.
+Swaps, which are an integral component of our financing strategy, are designated as cash-flow hedges against a portion of our current and forecasted LIBOR-based repurchase agreements.
 Our Swaps are expected to result in interest savings in a rising interest rate environment and, conversely, in a declining interest rate environment, result in us paying the stated fixed rate on each of our Swaps, which could be higher than the market rate.
-During the quarter ended June 30, 2009, we did not enter into any new Swaps and had Swaps with an aggregate notional amount of \$220.3 million expire.
+During the quarter ended September 30, 2009, we did not enter into any new Swaps and had Swaps with an aggregate notional amount of \$206.0 million expire.